Tom Riordan: Career

-Coronavirus

 In May 2020 Riordan agreed to spend three months, part-time, leading the UK government COVID-19 tracing system.

+In September 2024, Riordan announced he was leaving his role at Leeds City Council after 14 years to take up a new position at the Department of Health and Social Care as Second Permanent Secretary.
+From November 2025, he became the Northern Growth Envoy at HM Treasury's Darlington Economic Campus, and in September 2026 was appointed Permanent Secretary of the Ministry of Housing, Communities and Local Government.

 Personal life

 Riordan is married and has two children.
 He is a keen footballer and Middlesbrough F.C. supporter.
 He has experience of mental health issues in his wider family.
+He was appointed Commander of the Order of the British Empire (CBE) in the 2020 New Year Honours for services to local government.